 These rules were last updated September 2020.

-Members must keep a record of their visits and record them either in the Salmon Log at the Weirend hut or via text or recorded message with the Clubs Recorder.
-Height of water and general conditions along with any sightings are appreciated.
+Members must keep a record of their visits and record them either in the Salmon Log at the Weirend hut or via text or recorded message with the Clubs Recorder, Trevor Hyde.
+Details of the river level and general conditions along with any sightings are appreciated.

 Anglers are permitted on the water one hour before sunrise and must leave the water no later than one hour after sunset according to Meteorological Office data.

 Anglers must be in possession of a valid National Rod Licence for migratory fish when fishing.
 Club bailiffs will ask to see these when checking Club permits.